rockettheme/hebe/README.md

 # Registered projects
-Whenever you register a project it gets stored in a local file at `~/.hebe/projects`.
+Whenever you register a project it gets stored in a local file locate at `~/.hebe/projects`.
 You can edit this file manually and next time you run hebe it will pick up your changes.

 # License
 [LICENSE](LICENSE)